bhuvan-raj/Kubernetes-EKS-Zero-to-Hero/VPA/README.md

   * **Analyzes:** Uses historical usage data, prioritizing recent information, to predict optimal CPU and memory requests and limits for the containers within your Pods.
 Think of it like a smart analyst crunching numbers\! 📊
   * **Stores:** Saves these recommendations in the VPA object's status field for other components to use.

+This component is the "brain" of the VPA.
+It continuously monitors the actual CPU and memory consumption of your running Pods.
+It then analyzes this historical data, giving more weight to recent usage, to predict and recommend optimal CPU and memory requests and limits for the containers within those Pods.
+These recommendations are stored in the VPA object's status field

 ### 2\.
 VPA Updater

   * **Compares:** Regularly checks if a running Pod's resource allocation matches the Recommender's advice.
   * **Evicts:** If there's a significant mismatch, the Updater will **evict** (terminate) the Pod.
 Why?
 Because Kubernetes currently doesn't allow in-place resizing of running Pods' resources.
   * **Recreates:** Once evicted, Kubernetes (via its controllers like Deployments) will recreate the Pod, allowing the **Admission Controller** to apply the new, optimized resource settings.

+The Updater's job is to ensure that running Pods are using the resource allocations recommended by the Recommender.
+It regularly compares a running Pod's current resource settings with the Recommender's advice.
+If there's a significant difference, the Updater will "evict" (terminate) the Pod.
+This eviction is necessary because Kubernetes does not allow you to change the resource allocations of a Pod while it's running.
+After the eviction, Kubernetes' standard controllers (like Deployments) will recreate the Pod.

 ### 3\.
 VPA Admission Controller

   * **Intercepts:** Acts as a gatekeeper, intercepting all new Pod creation requests.
   * **Injects:** If the incoming Pod is managed by a VPA, the Admission Controller modifies its Pod specification to include the CPU and memory requests and limits recommended by the VPA Recommender.
 This ensures new Pods start "right-sized" from the get-go\!

+This acts as a "gatekeeper" during the Pod creation process.
+When a new Pod creation request comes in, the Admission Controller intercepts it.
+If the Pod is managed by a VPA, the Admission Controller modifies the Pod's specification before it's created.
+It injects the CPU and memory requests and limits recommended by the VPA Recommender directly into the Pod's definition.
+This ensures that new Pods are launched with the "right-sized" resource allocations from the very beginning.
 -----

 ## 🛠️ VPA Configuration & Modes